 Evidence shows that two years are better than one when it comes to early learning.
-Children who start kinder at the age of three gain academic and social benefits that last into their school years and beyond.
+Children who start kindergarten at the age of three gain academic and social benefits that last into their school years and beyond.

-Until now kindergarten has only been funded for children at the age of four.
+Until now, kindergarten has only been funded for children at the age of four.

 33 St Andrews Place